Confession of Judgment in Merchant Cash Advance (MCA) Agreements: What You Need to Know

 Conclusion

 A confession of judgment in a merchant cash advance agreement is one of the most aggressive legal tools a lender can use—and one of the riskiest clauses a business owner can agree to.
 While they may seem like boilerplate, these clauses can wipe out your accounts, seize your assets, and cripple your operations overnight.
+If you’re considering an MCA or facing a judgment based on a COJ, contact a qualified attorney right away.
+The sooner you act, the better your chance of protecting your rights and business.

 Frequently Asked Questions (FAQ)